 In poorly managed diabetes, small blood vessels often become damaged.
-This includes the small blood vessels that help nourish your teeth and gums, which puts you at increased risk of tooth decay and gum infections.
+This includes the small blood vessels that help nourish your teeth and gums, which puts you at increased risk of tooth decay, gum infections, and periodontal disease.

-To reduce your risk of dental issues, see a dentist every six months for a checkup.
+To reduce your risk of dental issues, see a dentist every 6 months for a checkup.
 Brush your teeth with a fluoride-containing toothpaste, and floss at least once a day.

 You can prevent long-term effects of type 2 diabetes with lifestyle changes, medications, and being proactive about your diabetes care.

-Keep blood glucose levels within the recommended range.
-Talk to your doctor or diabetes educator if you aren’t sure about your blood glucose target.
+- Keep blood sugar levels within the recommended range.
+Talk with your doctor or diabetes educator if you aren’t sure about your blood glucose target.

 Assemble a healthcare team and schedule regular checkups.
-Your healthcare team may include a diabetes educator, endocrinologist, ophthalmologist, cardiologist, neurologist, podiatrist, and a dietician, among others.
 Your primary care physician can help you understand which specialists you should be visiting on a regular basis.